Joey Jacobs (footballer)

-Joey Jacobs (born 10 April 2000) is a Dutch professional footballer who plays as a defender for Eredivisie club Almere City.
+Joey Jacobs (born 10 April 2000) is a Dutch professional footballer who plays as a defender for Eerste Divisie club Almere City.

 Club career

-He made his Eerste Divisie debut for Jong AZ on 12 October 2018 as a second-half substitute in a 2–2 draw with Jong FC Utrecht.
+Jacobs made his Eerste Divisie debut for Jong AZ on 12 October 2018 as a second-half substitute in a 2–2 draw with Jong FC Utrecht.

-On 11 January 2022, Jacobs signed a 2.5-year contract with Almere City.
+On 11 January 2022, Jacobs signed a two-and-a-half-year contract with Almere City.

 International career

 He has played internationally for the Netherlands at under-15, under-16, under-18 and under-20 level.

 Personal life

 He is the brother of fellow professional footballer Jamie Jacobs.